Racer goby: Range

 This goby inhabits the coasts of Turkey, the rivers of the Caucasus, including Inguri, Rioni and the rivers of Kolkhida, including Lake Paliastomi, Lake Suzha.
 In the north-western Black Sea it inhabits the Dnieper-Bug Estuary, Dniester Estuary, near the Tendra sandbar and Berezan Island.
-In the Danube River it is widespread up to Vidin, and lives in tributaries and lakes of Danube delta, including Brateş, Kahul, Yalpug, Katlabuh, Kitay, Razelm, etc. It inhabits the Dniester River and its tributaries, including Zbruch, Zhvanchik, Smotrych, Răut, Bîc, Dubăsari Reservoir.
+In the Danube River it is widespread up to Vidin, and lives in tributaries and lakes of Danube Delta, including Brateş, Kahul, Yalpug, Katlabuh, Kitay, Razelm, etc. It inhabits the Dniester River and its tributaries, including Zbruch, Zhvanchik, Smotrych, Răut, Bîc, Dubăsari Reservoir.
 It is common in the Southern Bug River and in the Dnieper River as far as Kyiv.
 It lives in the Kamchiya River and Lake Shablensko in Bulgaria.
 In the Sea of Azov it is in Taganrog Bay and the Don, Aksay, Seversky Donets rivers.
+Recorded in the lower zone of the Volgograd Reservoir and in the unregulated section of the Volga River near Volgograd.
 It also inhabits the Caspian Sea, where it is represented by the subspecies Babka gymnotrachelus macrophthalmus, which further research may show to be a separate species.

 The racer goby inhabits but is non-indigenous in the rivers of the Baltic basin, including the Bug and Vistula.
 It was also introduced in the Middle Danube, in Hungary.
 The westernmost locality of this species range is the German sector of the Danube River, where this fish occurred first in 2011.
 The information about the introduction of this species to the Lower Rhine River is considered erroneous.